Canonical URLs: A Beginner's Guide to Canonical Tags

 Semrush Blog article with the browser context menu in the foreground and a light purple arrow pointing to "View page source"

-Then, type Command + F (on a mac) or Ctrl + F (on a PC), and enter “canonical.”
+Then, press Command + F (on a Mac) or Ctrl + F (on a PC) and search for ”canonical” to see whether the canonical tag is located in the proper place.

 article HTML code with the <link rel="canonical"> tag highlighted